 Checking into the ART is a no-brainer for art geeks.
 Steps from the Denver Art Museum and Clyfford Still Museum, the hotel houses gallery-worthy pieces itself, featuring work from Edward Ruscha, Sol LeWitt, and Clark Richert.
 The creativity starts before you even step inside with its sharp-lined, almost liquid-looking building design and a 22,000-piece valet area light installation by Leo Villareal.

 Stop by the front office to pick up a book detailing the hotel’s collection and take yourself on a self-guided tour through art displays in the lobby, guest rooms, restaurants, and public areas.
 Just be sure to schedule yourself a drink detour into the hotel’s fourth-floor restaurant, Fire, which features some of the best city views in town from its expansive patio.

-This Cherry Creek hotel knows that you probably didn’t come all the way to Colorado just to stay inside.
+This Cherry Creek hotel, Halcyon, knows that you probably didn’t come all the way to Colorado just to stay inside.
 Good thing the luxury establishment makes it easy to hit the outdoors by allowing you to check out equipment from its Gear Garage.
 This equipment garage offers an enticing alternative to lugging clunky gear on a plane, offering snowshoes, fly fishing rods, hamboards (think surfing on wheels), GoPros, and even tandem bikes.

 When you’re done adventuring, recover in one of its 154 guest rooms by spinning a record on your vinyl player and relaxing with Jonathan Adler bath products.
 Or head back out to hit Cherry Creek’s splashy shopping district and restaurants—Halcyon is right in the heart of it.